City-of-Helsinki/helfi-hakuvahti/documentation/cli-commands.md

 - `--site=<id>` (required) — site to migrate.
 - `--batch-size=<n>` — ATV update batch size; defaults to 100.
 - `--dry-run` — preview without writing to ATV.

-## Verify statistics support

-`npm run hav:test-statistics`

-Runs the real statistics code paths against this environment's database and asserts the documents they leave behind, then prints one line per database capability and exits non-zero if any failed.

-Worth running once per environment: `Statistics.record()` swallows its own failures, so an unsupported write is otherwise invisible until a counter turns up missing.
-It covers the upsert with `$inc` on dotted paths, `$setOnInsert`, `$set` of a nested object, `findOneAndUpdate` with `returnDocument: 'before'` including its miss path, `findOneAndDelete`, `$match` + `$group`, the `_id` range scan and its prefix safety, and `countDocuments` with a compound filter.

-Safe to run anywhere, production included: it writes only its own documents to `statistics` and `subscription`, under reserved site ids that match no site configuration, and removes them again even when a check fails.
-It creates no collections, so it allocates no throughput.
-Should it ever be killed mid-run, the rows it leaves behind are inert — no cron or endpoint resolves those site ids — and the next run clears them.

 ## Test SMS sending